 You can get your CRB clearance certificate from any of these three companies, and while the fee is similar across all of them there are some subtle differences in the exact procedure.

-Getting Your CRB Clearance Certificate Using TransUnion
+Apply for CRB Clearance Certificate using TransUnion

 - KSh.2200 fee to request the clearance certificate (this absurdly high fee is unfortunately constant across all three CRBs)

 - M-PESA, Airtel Money or Equitel to pay the above fees